 The Jardin Botanique is an inviting place to find shade and repose and inspiration.
 Although the garden was left to itself during the Lockdown, some parts having become a bit wilder, it has remained as enticing as always.
 I visit it regularly.

 The garden is more about green than about flowers during the summer.
-Compared to the natural atmosphere of the green in the Calanques, the cultivated atmosphere in this garden shows that space and water make all the difference.
+Compared to the natural atmosphere of the green in the Calanques, the cultivated atmosphere in this garden shows that space and water make all the difference between the two.

 It happens that the garden is the quietest spot of the park while it contains the highest variety of plants.
 I recognise plant species from my time in India and Thailand, the climate of south France is ideal for such flora, although having four distinctive seasons.